Economics

 Economics Major

-Zimpleman students can complete a major in Economics through the Zimpleman College of Business and receive a Bachelor of Science in Business Administration (BSBA) degree.
-The core curriculum of this degree will equip students with the essential business skills needed for a career in business (including business law).
+Students interested in a career in business should enroll in the Zimpleman College of Business, where they will receive a Bachelor of Science in Business Administration (BSBA) degree.
+The core curriculum of the BSBA degree will equip students with the essential business skills needed for a successful career in business (including business law).
 Popular minors or second majors include Finance, International Business, and Business Law.
+Click here to view the Zimpleman economics curriculum guide.

 Economics or Quantitative Economics?